The ARS Office and ARS Testing Center continue to modify operations to match current circumstances and guidance.

 Exams must be scheduled using the ARS Hub.
 Please check your syllabi and schedule all exams at the beginning of the semester, and no later than 5 business days/7 calendar days in advance of the class testing date.
 If you miss this deadline, you will need to fill out a Non-Standard Scheduling Request Form, but ARS cannot guarantee that we will be able to proctor your exam with accommodations or on the date your test is scheduled with the rest of your class.

-We will continue to provide remote appointments either via Zoom, Yellow Schedule, or phone, however, in person appointments following CDC guidelines including mask use and social distance will also be available.
-If you have a scheduled appointment, please watch for an email or text with information and a link for the appointment.
-If you have a preference please make the request by emailing email@example.com at least a day prior to the meeting.
+We will continue to provide remote appointments either via Zoom, Yellow Schedule, or phone, however, in person appointments following CDC guidelines will also be available.
+If you have a scheduled appointment, please watch for an email or phone text with information and a link for the appointment.
+If you prefer to meet in person, please make the request by emailing email@example.com at least a day prior to the meeting as ARS staff may be working remotely and may not be available in person without proper arrangements.

 Anyone with physical access concerns in classrooms where you will be participating in person will need to check ConnectCarolina to see where your classes will be meeting.
 If you have any concerns about your classroom’s accessibility, please contact us as soon as possible at email@example.com, specifying the classroom and class information including meeting days/times.
 Please pay particular attention to classes scheduled in any of the following General Purpose Classrooms: